 Foreign Minister Yair Lapid announced Tuesday that he will appoint former tourism minister Asaf Zamir to serve as Israel’s consul general in New York.

-Zamir resigned from the previous government last October, saying he could no longer serve under then-prime minister Benjamin Netanyahu and accusing him of placing his own political survival above the coronavirus crisis and the good of the nation.
+Zamir resigned from the previous government last October, saying he could no longer serve under then-prime minister Benjamin Netanyahu, accusing him of placing his own political survival above the coronavirus crisis and the good of the nation.

-He will fill a post in New York that has been vacant for nearly a year since Dani Dayan finished his five-year term there.
+The post in New York has been vacant for nearly a year, ever since Dani Dayan finished his five-year term.
 Israel Nitzan has served as acting consul general in the interim.

 Zamir’s start date will be determined shortly, the Foreign Ministry said.

 Zamir lived in the US as a child and had American citizenship, which he gave up upon entering politics.
 He served as deputy mayor of Tel Aviv from 2008 to 2018 and joined Benny Gantz’s Blue and White Party in 2019.

 “After too long a period without a consul general in New York, I am happy to appoint Asaf Zamir,” Lapid said in a statement.
 “Asaf has the professional and interpersonal capabilities to represent the State of Israel with honor and pride.”